mattpiccolella/stop-and-frisk/docs/final_report.md

 ## Naive Bayes

-The first classification algorithm we decided to try is naive bayes.
-Naive bayes is probably not the best choice for classification given that the features in the dataset are not independent.
-In this classification.
+The first classification method we decided to try is the Naive Bayes algorithm.
+As you will see below, Naive Bayes gave poor and inconclusive results.
+Naive Bayes makes an independence assumption for features that is clearly not the case in our data.

 ### Model

-In looking at the model, we tried to identify probabilities that could help distinguish arrest vs no arrest.
+In looking at the model, we examined the likelihood values for different features to see if any features had  arrest vs no arrest.
 Most of the probabilities remained fairly consistent.

 #### Example:
-               cs_objcs
+Carrying a Suspicious Object
-factor(y_train)          0          1
+| No | Yes
-              0 0.97885914 0.02114086
+No Arrest | 0.97885914 | 0.02114086
-              1 0.92609709 0.07390291
+Arrest | 0.92609709 | 0.07390291

 In this example we see that for ~7% arrests, the officer noted that the suspect carried a suspicious object, conversely, ~2% of non-arrests occurred when an officer noted that the suspect was holding a suspicious object.
 This spread is not very large